 Not to be shown up by the 5K iMac or new Dell XPS AIO, HP has its own unique take on the all-in-one desktop.
 Though it also has all its components stored in its base like the Surface Studio, the HP Envy Curved All-in-One also adds in a booming speaker bar.
 Add in the ultra-wide curved screen and this is one of the best and most immersive PC for enjoying movies.

 An expensive luxury, that might just be worth it

 While Apple's iMac with Retina 5K display is one of the most impressive all-in-ones around, its price places it out of the reach of most people.
-Apple's older 27-inch iMac possesses many of its best qualities without the wallet-intimidating price tag.
-Apple redesigned its iMac line in 2013 to give it an attractive slimline chassis that houses a sharp 27-inch IPS display with a respectable 2,560 x 1,440 pixel-resolution.
-Excellent build quality means it's a PC built to last, and a fine option for productivity work, watching movies or light gaming.
+However, if you're up for the expense there's no greater MacOS machine than this -- that is until the iMac Pro arrives.
+It comes with Apple's sharpest 27-inch 5K Retina display.
+Excellent build quality and hardy specs, also makes it a PC built to last, and a fine option for productivity work, watching movies or light gaming.

 Read the full review: Apple iMac with 5K Retina display